Sherlock Holmes: Hakushaku Reijō Yūkai Jiken: Gameplay

-Sherlock Holmes has to rescue a countess (who is the daughter of an earl) from an evil kidnapper.
+Sherlock Holmes has to rescue a countess, the daughter of an earl, from an evil kidnapper.
 By travelling all over Great Britain, he can collect the clues and defeat the thugs in order to conduct a thorough investigation.

-Parks, sewers and even private houses provide clues needed to solve the mystery and bring the kidnapper to justice.
-Innocent citizens can also be kicked around just like the criminals.
-Knives and guns can also be integrated into Holmes' offensive techniques; allowing him to collect money from fallen thugs.
+Parks, sewers, and private houses provide clues needed to solve the mystery and bring the kidnapper to justice.
+Innocent citizens can also be kicked around just like criminals.
+Knives and guns can also be integrated into Holmes' offensive techniques, allowing him to collect money from fallen thugs.
 If Holmes is killed by any means, the mystery becomes a perfect crime, thus terminating the game.

-During the course of the game, players must collect a magnifying glass amongst other tools typically used by Sherlock Holmes.
+During the game, players must collect a magnifying glass amongst other tools typically used by Sherlock Holmes.
 This game features urban violence; particularly in London, which was seen as a "rowdy" city during the late Victorian era.
 Players can also encounter large groups of violent non-player characters in the "rough streets" of Birmingham.
-Determining enemy characters from the innocent civilians is not an easy task.
-The game does not punish the player for firing a loaded weapon in a busy city street during the daytime hours.
-Famous British landmarks such as the famous Kensington Gardens in London along with Conway Park in Newcastle offer important tidbits that permit the investigation to move forward.
+Determining enemy characters from innocent civilians is a challenging endeavor.
+Despite this, the game does not punish the player for firing a loaded weapon on a busy city street during the daytime hours.
+Famous British landmarks offer important tidbits that permit the investigation to move forward.